New Student Request Process Through CSD

 At your intake appointment you and your Disability Service Coordinator will discuss your documentation and need for accommodations.
-A VISA (Verification of Individualized Services & Accommodations) form will be completed at this time if it was not completed in the preliminary meeting.
-Upon the completion of your VISA, you will be eligible to being receiving services/accommodations.
+An accommodation/service plan is discussed and developed, and your accommodations are entered into your Accommodation Request Portal profile.
+Upon the completion of your accommodation plan, you will be eligible to begin receiving services/accommodations.

 Some services require training.
 Your Disability Service Coordinator will discuss your training needs and schedule your required teachings with you during the intake process.

-As a student receiving services through CSD, you will need to meet with your Disability Service Coordinator each semester to review your upcoming class schedule and discuss necessary accommodations for each course.
-With the help of your Key Contact, you will complete a Request for Services Form and Accommodation Forms to give to each of your instructors.
-It is the student's responsibility to provide the Accommodation Forms to their instructors in a timely manner.
-Accommodation Forms communicate and verify to your instructors that you have been approved to receive accommodations for their class.
+As a student receiving services through CSD, you will need to stay in contact with your Disability Services Coordinator to discuss needs and stay updated on CSD processes.
+It is the student's responsibility to send their Accommodation Notifications to their instructors in a timely manner.
+Accommodation Notifications communicate and verify to your instructors that you have been approved to receive accommodations for their class.

 Some services such as alternative media and tutoring require instruction regarding how to access the service/accommodation.
 Your Disability Service Coordinator will advise you on how to obtain the training you need to make the most of your services.

 9. Follow-up is needed